Review: Reynaldo Lancero

 The cigar itself is a wonderful specimen.
 The wrapper is a very light golden brown, and there are quite a few veins running up and down the length of the cigar.
 There is a small pigtail on top of the cap, and the wrapper smells heavenly, like a combination of hay, earth, sweet leather and manure.
 It is a smell that is extremely recognizable.
 The cigar is very spongy when squeezed, but I have found that is not unusual with custom lanceros.

-The First Third starts off with just the perfect amount of spice on the tongue, along with some leather and pepper.
+The first third starts off with just the ideal amount of spice on the tongue, along with some leather and pepper.
 It mellows off nicely after about 20 puffs, and the dominant flavor switches to an amazing creamy, sweet hay note that coats the inside of my mouth.

 Reynaldo Lancero 6.png